Switzerland is expensive. That's old news.

 In some cities, you can borrow free bikes through a platform called Schweizrollt.
 All you need to do is leave a deposit and/or some sort of identification and off you go.

 The cities currently participating in Schweizrollt are Zurich, Geneva, La Chaux-de-Fonds, Le Locle, Neuchâtel and the Canton of Valais.
+You can also grab a free bike in St. Gallen by heading to the train station and following the signs to the "Velostation".

 3.1 Tag along on a free walking tour